 The “body lift” describes a series of procedures that are tailored to the individual’s needs after massive weight loss.
 The lower body lift and the upper body lift are procedures that can be performed after extreme weight loss.

 Every individual’s distribution of skin and fat and their particular desires are unique.
 Different body lift “tools” can be tailored combining specific lift procedure to satisfy one’s particular goals.

 Lower Body Lift

 The lower body lift removes excess skin and fat from the abdomen, thighs, flanks, and back, while also tightening the torso and lifting the buttocks and thighs.
 It is also known as a circumferential abdominoplasty or dermolipectomy.
 Liposuction is often performed as well.
 Not only can excess skin and fat be removed with this body lift procedure, but the body can be contoured and “sculpted” to improve appearances dramatically.
 This body lift surgery often requires an overnight stay in the hospital.

 The upper body lift can incorporate arm lift (brachioplasty), breast lift (mastopexy), and removal of excess skin and fat from the side of the chest wall and back.
 Breast enlargement (breast augmentation with breast implants, or augmentation mastopexy) can also be performed should the individual desire.
 This type of body lift surgery is most often performed as an ambulatory procedure.

 Is a Body Lift Right For Me?

-Body lift surgery is only performed after you have reached a weight loss "plateau".
+Body lift surgery is only performed after you have reached a weight loss “plateau”.
 It is important that nutrition and health are optimal prior to body lift surgery.
-Once these are achieved, a thorough consultation is necessary to tailor a body lift procedure particular to you needs.
+Once these are achieved, a thorough consultation is necessary to tailor a body lift procedure particular to your needs.
 Dr. Chen Lee understands the challenges you have faced and will outline a safe treatment plan to achieve your objectives.